ecufip/node_webflow_api/README.md

-2 simple node scripts for connecting with webflow using the API_KEY
+Simple node scripts for connecting with webflow using the API_KEY

 ## To use: ##